paysuper/paysuper-docs/content/docs/payments/live.md

 `Dashboard`

-Check your redirect URLs for a successful or failed payment are added in the Project Payment form page.
+Configure your Project Settings for the redirection from a payment form after the customer completes the payment.
+You can disable redirection or enable it only for a successful or failed payment.
+Moreover, you can configure redirect URLs both for successful or failed payments.
+The redirect feature could be used in different representations of the payment form with the customizable text for a redirect button.

 {{< figure src="/images/redirect-urls.png">}}